imtiazUAP/memory-partner/README.md

 # Memory Partner

-Memory Partner is a Dockerized environment with a database, backend, and frontend application.
-It is designed to manage memories with a comprehensive and user-friendly interface.
+Memory Partner is designed to manage memories with a comprehensive and user-friendly interface.
+It is developed using a dockerized environment with a database, backend, and frontend application.

+## Features
+- Writing personal notes
+- Sharing personal notes
+- Many other features are in-progress

 ## Project Structure